Mike Stramiello

 Michael Stramiello Jr. (February 2, 1907 – February 6, 2000) was an American football player, coach, and team owner.
 He played five seasons in the National Football League (NFL) from 1930 to 1934.
 He was also the coach and an owner of the Newark Tornadoes in 1937 and 1938.

-Early years
+Early life

 Stramiello was born in 1907 in New York City.
 He played high school football at Poly Prep in Brooklyn and was named to the all-scholastic team.
 He next played college football at Colgate from 1926 to 1929.
 While playing for Colgate, he developed a reputation for durability, playing every game without incurring injury.
 Stramiello was also the heavyweight boxing champion at Colgate and "one of its outstanding students."

 Professional football

 He played professional football in the National Football League (NFL) as an end for the Brooklyn Dodgers (1930-1932, 1934) and Staten Island Stapletons (1932-1933).
 He appeared in 35 NFL games, 27 as a starter.
 He scored two touchdowns and kicked six extra points.
 His first NFL touchdown was a 30-yard interception return in October 1931.
 His final NFL touchdown was scored on an offensive pass reception against the Green Bay Packers in November 1933.
 Stramiello also attended law school while playing for Brooklyn.